-(a) Not available for publication; included in the total for Australia. (b) Average employment, in generating station, over whole year including working proprietors. (c) Value, at generating station, over whole year including working proprietors. (c) Value, at generating station, or electricity produced plus certain earnings. (d) Value added to materials and fuel in the process of generation. (e) Total generated including that generated by factories for their own use. (f) Approximate figures supplied by the electricity authority in each State.
-An "ultimate consumer" is a person, business, undertaking, etc., that has contracted to receive electric power from a public or private organization supplying this service.
-The number of ultimate consumer may embrace three or four persons, e.g., in a household.
+(a) Not available for publication ; included in the total for Australia. (b) Average employment in generating station, over whole year, including working proprietors. (c) Value, at generating station, of electricity produced plus certain earnings. (d) Value added in the process of generation. (e) Total generated including that generated by factories for their own use. (f) Approximate figures undertaking, etc., that has contracted to receive electric power from a public or private organization supplying this service.
+The number of ultimate consumer is not identical with the number of persons served with electricity because one ultimate consumer may represent three or four persons, e.g., in a household.